mha6/sura-features/README.md

 ## Subjectivity

 The choice of features and any implicit/explicit feature weighting in the final connectedness measure, of course, is quite subjective.
 It is possible that different feature sets corresponding to different notions of connectedness (or even a different concept) will prefer different orderings.
-This code package allows experimentation with different feature sets to explore how sensitive orderings are to features and choice of feature sets.
-We do not claim to definitively answer the question; this work simply provides a tool for exploration and quantification.
+It is also possible that the "best" ordering is relatively robust to choice of feature set and weighting.

 # Related Work